cmput229/Lab_Timer/README.md

 ## Information

 In this lab, you will learn about the coordination of asynchronous operations, such as interruptions, with the processor.
 Instead of using `syscall`s, in this assignment, you will handle all input and output using interruption handlers and memory-mapped device access.
-The only place where you will use `syscall`s in this lab is to print the prompt `Seconds=` and to read the integer value specifying the number of seconds to specify the start of the timer.
+The only place where you will use `syscall`s in this lab is to print the prompt `Seconds=`.
 All other display functions should be handled through your interruption handler and memory-mapped device access.

 ### Interrupts